-- The Deputy Designated Safeguarding Leads are trained to the same level as the Designated Safeguarding Lead and will undertake this role operationally with direct oversight and management from the Designated Safeguarding Lead who maintains lead responsibility - When the school has concerns about a child, the Designated Safeguarding Lead or Deputy will decide what steps should be taken in accordance with the LSCB Thresholds Framework and initiate a response accordingly.
-This may include providing a singly agency early help response, undertaking an early help assessment or referral to Children's Social Care for a statutory social work assessment.
-The Headteacher will be kept appraised of cases as appropriate - The Designated Safeguarding Lead will support staff who make referrals to the Local Authority Children's Social Care and act as a source of support, advice and expertise for all staff.
+When the school has concerns about a child, the Designated Safeguarding Lead or Deputy will decide, what steps should be taken in accordance with the LSP Thresholds Framework and initiate a response accordingly.
+This may include providing a singly agency early help response, undertaking an early help assessment or Graded Care Profile 2 or referral to Children's Social Care for a statutory social work assessment.
+The Headteacher will be kept appraised of cases as appropriate

-- The Designated Safeguarding Lead will refer cases to the Police where a crime may have been committed - Seek advice in regard to safeguarding matters related to radicalisation and make referrals to Channel as required - Liaise with the Designated Senior Manager for allegations to ensure where necessary referrals have been made to the Disclosure and Barring Service when a person is dismissed or resigned due to risk/harm to a child - The Designated Safeguarding Lead will lead regular case monitoring reviews of vulnerable children.
-These reviews, together with any actions arising from the review and the rationale for decision making will be recorded in case files. - The Designated Safeguarding Lead will ensure safeguarding and child protection information will be dealt with in a confidential manner and in accordance with the LSCB information sharing guidance.
-Staff will be informed of relevant details only when the Designated Safeguarding Lead feels their having knowledge of a situation will improve their ability to deal with an individual child and / or family.
-A written record will be made of what information has been shared with whom, and when. - The Designated Safeguarding Lead will ensure safeguarding and child protection records will be stored securely in a central place separate from academic records.
-Individual files will be kept for each child: the school will not keep family files. - The Designated Safeguarding Lead will ensure access to safeguarding and child protection records by staff other than by the Designated Safeguarding Lead will be restricted, and a written record will be kept of who has had access to them and when. - The Designated Safeguarding Lead will ensure parents are usually (subject to the point below) aware of information held on their children and are kept up to date regarding any concerns or developments by the appropriate members of staff.
-General communications with parents will be in line with any home school policies and give due regard to which adults have parental responsibility. - The Designated Safeguarding Lead will not disclose to a parent any information held on a child if this would put the child at risk of significant harm.
-In such circumstances advice will be sought from Children's Social Care. - If a child moves from our school, the Designated Safeguarding Lead will ensure child protection records are forwarded on to the Designated Safeguarding Lead at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
+- the DSL/School will refer to the Model Setting Concern Process if a concern becomes apparent regarding a child.
+For further information, please see appendix 10 - the Designated Safeguarding Lead will support staff who make referrals to the Local Authority Children's Social Care and act as a source of support, advice and expertise for all staff - the Designated Safeguarding Lead will refer cases to the Police where a crime may have been committed - seek advice in regard to safeguarding matters related to radicalisation and make referrals to Channel as required - liaise with the Designated Senior Manager for allegations to ensure where necessary referrals have been made to the Disclosure and Barring Service when a person is dismissed or resigned due to risk/harm to a child - the Designated Safeguarding Lead will lead regular case monitoring reviews of vulnerable children. - these reviews, together with any actions arising from the review and the rationale for decision-making will be recorded in case files - the Designated Safeguarding Lead will ensure safeguarding and child protection information will be dealt with in a confidential manner and in accordance with the LSP's information sharing guidance. - staff will be informed of relevant details only when the Designated Safeguarding Lead feels their having knowledge of a situation will improve their ability to deal with an individual child and / or family. - a written record will be made of what information has been shared with whom, and when - the Designated Safeguarding Lead will ensure safeguarding and child protection records will be stored securely in a central place separate from academic records - individual files will be kept for each child: the school will not keep family files - the Designated Safeguarding Lead will ensure access to safeguarding and child protection records by staff other than by the Designated Safeguarding Lead will be restricted, and a written record will be kept of who has had access to them and when - the Designated Safeguarding Lead will ensure parents are usually (subject to the point below) aware of information held on their children and are kept up to date regarding any concerns or developments by the appropriate members of staff - general communications with parents will be in line with any home school policies and give due regard to which adults have parental responsibility

+The Designated Safeguarding Lead will not disclose to a parent any information held on a child if this would put the child at risk of significant harm.
+In such circumstances, advice will be sought from Children's Social Care.

+If a child moves from our school, the Designated Safeguarding Lead will ensure child protection records are forwarded on to the Designated Safeguarding Lead at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
 Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools.
 We will record where and to whom the records have been passed and the date.
-The practice guidance produced by Luton Safeguarding Children Board will be adhered to in relation to archiving child protection records.